naturalneuralnet/url-shortener/README.md

 ## About

-A URL shortner in with Python and Django Web Framework.
+A URL shortener with Python and the Django Web Framework.

 ## Table of Contents